richardwoollcott/NativeAndForms/README.md

 The IViewNavigationService interface is used across all platforms with the following implementations:-

-Xamarin.Forms - ViewNavigationService
+Xamarin.Forms - ViewNavigationService - based on https://mallibone.com/post/a-simple-navigation-service-for-xamarinforms?mode=edit
-Android - AndroidNavigationService - further work maybe required on this one iOS - iOSNavigationService
+Android - AndroidNavigationService - based on MVVMLight and modified to handle Activity and Fragments.
+Further testing required on this iOS - iOSNavigationService - stock MVVMLight implementation

 Note the iOS and Android native applications cannot access the Application.Current.Resources